FormidableLabs/rapscallion/README.md

 Rapscallion allows you to tune the asynchronicity of your renders.
 By default, rapscallion batches events in your stream of HTML segments.
 These batches are processed in a synchronous-like way.
 This gives you the benefits of asynchronous rendering without losing too much synchronous rendering performance.

-The default value is `100` and equates to the approximate speed-performance of React's `renderToString`, i.e. rapscallion takes about the same amount of time as React.
+The default value is `100` and equates to the approximate speed-performance of React's `renderToString`.
+With this value, Rapscallion takes about the same amount of time as React to render a VirtualDOM tree.

-However, you may want to tune this number if your server is under heavy load.
-Possible values are all positive integers.
-Lower numbers will be "more asynchronous" and higher numbers will be "more synchronous".
+However, you may want to change this number if your server is under heavy load.
+Possible values are the set of all positive integers.
+Lower numbers will be "more asynchronous" (shorter periods between I/O processing) and higher numbers will be "more synchronous" (higher performance).

 ## Caching